Learn how to use the Cricut Joy app to quickly create simple labels, paper crafts, vinyl, and iron-on projects for Cricut Joy without Design Space.

 Cricut Joy Doesn’t Sound So Scary Now, Does It?

-With a brand new app that isn’t as overwhelming, you now have step-by-step instructions to create Smart Labels, Vinyl, Iron-On, and Paper crafts with Cricut Joy.
+With a brand new app that isn’t as overwhelming, you now have step-by-step instructions to create Smart Labels, Insert Cards, Vinyl, Iron-On, and Paper crafts with Cricut Joy.
 You’ve taken your skills beyond the shiny shipping box and test project, and not only do you have a powerful little machine, you also have the confidence to use it.
 All that’s left to do is keep crafting, right?

 Visit the Cricut Projects section of the DIY tab for more.
 Want VIP Cricut tips?
 Sign up for my email list to gain access to our exclusive Freebie Library and Cricut cheat sheets to become a pro with more projects.
 Here’s my Cricut Font Guide to get you started!